LEEYJ1021/sadaf/README.md

 | Marginal effect, Search | 0.949 |
 | Marginal effect, Shopping | 0.563 |

 **H3: supported.** A one-log-unit increase in CTR is associated with roughly 68% more log-ROAS lift on Search campaigns than on Shopping campaigns — consistent with Search traffic reflecting more deliberate, higher-intent queries.
+This finding is corroborated at the distributional level by the R2 robustness check in §5.7.

 ### 5.4 H4 — Two-stage sequential ROAS prediction